 - Received a National Science Foundation grant to pursue formal study of software contracts in presence of state

-- Created the PLT Scheme programming environment
+- Created the Racket programming environment

 - Developed Larceny, a high-performance Scheme implementation for scientific applications

-- Participated in the invention of Hygiene, a technique for ensuring that macros don’t interfere with one another
+- Participated in the invention of hygiene, a technique for ensuring that macros don’t interfere with one another

 - Developed the Scheme Shell (SCSH), a widely used systems programming and scripting environment that runs on any generic Unix platform